 In "normal" stock market investing, the range of outcomes is unlimited in terms of gains and losses.
-For those who would rather reduce the volatility and eliminate stock market risk, there are a number of types of structured products that create a predetermined set of outcomes.
-For our purposes here, we will focus on the structured outcomes in a fixed index-linked annuity (FIA).
+For those who would rather reduce the volatility and eliminate or reduce stock market risk, there are a number of types of structured products that create a predetermined set of outcomes.
+For our purposes here, we will focus on the structured outcome contracts within a fixed index-linked annuity (FIA).

-When using an FIA, one chooses an index to which one's money is "linked," meaning one's gains are determined by whether the price of that index increases.
+When using an FIA, one's investment is linked to a stock market index.
+Gains are credited at the end of a term if the price of that index increases.
 One's funds are not actually invested into the stock market itself.
-Using the simplest crediting strategies, if the price index goes up, your account is credited with 100% of the gain up to a maximum or "cap," and that new value can't be lost in subsequent years.
+Under most choices, if the price index goes up, your account is credited with 100% of the gain, usually up to a maximum "cap."
+That new value becomes principle and can't be lost in subsequent years.
 Future gains compound on any previous gains.
-Conversely, if the stock market price index declines -5% or -50% in a contract year, your account won't lose.
-Currently,* caps for accounts linked to the S&P 500 price index may be in the 9% - 12% range depending on amount deposited, the company, the index, and terms selected.
+Conversely, if the stock market price index declines -5% or -25% or more in a contract year, your account won't lose.
+In exchange for the downside protection, most contracts have a "cap" or maximum gain.
+Currently,* the highest caps for FIA contracts linked to the S&P 500 price index are in the 13%/year range^ depending on amount deposited, the company, the index, and term selected.
+Contracts linked to the world index, MXEA, have potential gains up to 14%.
+Other index-linked contracts have no cap.
+A similar investment called a "RILA," (registered index-linked annuity), offers contracts with a potential for greater gain (15% - 25%/year or more) in exchange for taking on risks beyond a 10% or 20% decline.**

-While one can't make predictions of future returns, if the next 7 years were "average," an FIA with a point to point crediting method and an 11% yearly cap, would return 11% in 3 or 4 of the years and 7% or better in 1 or 2 of the years.
+While one can't make predictions of future returns or crediting rates, if the next 7 years were "average," an FIA with a point to point crediting method and an 13% yearly cap, would return 13% in 3 or 4 of the years and 7% or better in 1 or 2 of the years.
 In 2 or 3 of the years, the price index would be negative and your funds and any gains would be safe and secure.
-If, in 3 of the years the price indexed gained 11% or better, and 1 of the years the gain was 7%, the compounded 7 year total return would be about 46%.
+If, in 3 of the years the price indexed gained 13% or better, and 1 of the years the gain was 7%, the compounded 7 year total return would be about 54%.
 Of course, there are no certainties this would occur and this is just for illustration purposes only.
 Your results may be better or worse and in no circumstances would you incur stock market losses.

 *Source for all data: https://www.slickcharts.com/sp500/returns/details